j-schumann/import-export/README.md

   the `referenceByIdentifier` argument of the `ExportableProperty` attribute, e.g. instead of exporting the whole `User`, only it's ID could be exported for the `createdBy` property of another record.
-* can export collections of objects (either by using `exportCollection` or when a property is a Doctrine `Collection` or an array and marked with `asList`), even when they are of different types (e.g. through inheritance).
+* can export collections of objects (either by using `collectionToArray` or when a property is a Doctrine `Collection` or an array and marked with `asList`), even when they are of different types (e.g. through inheritance).
 An `_entityClass` field will contain the actual class.